naveedalirehmani/Obsidian/Block-chain.md

 - One important thing to note here is that there are also application that can run these computations off the EVM and only use EVM to validate the transaction (this I will explain later)
 - Chose a timing for transaction when there are less transaction being requested on the blockchain, such as in the weekends between 12 am t0 4 am.
 (NOTE this is not in PST)

+**Gas Limit**

+There are two gas limits one I have discussed earlier that is the gas limit on each block.
+Another is one that is set by the user, this limit is simple the maximum amount of gas units that I am willing to pay for one my transactions as a user, this is to prevent situations such as the transaction consuming more gas units then my predicted value.
+So that I don’t pay way more than I intend to.
+All this because we cannot exactly tell the amount of gas units each transaction will take we can only predict.

+three factors that make it hard to exactly tell how much each transaction will take are.

+- Complexity of the computation.
+- Amount of data that will be precessed.
+- State of the blockchain.

+---